Fxanz/All-Frontendmentor/Single price grid/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Grid
 - Mobile-first workflow

 ### What I learned
+i learn how to make website using mobile first approach

 ### Continued development

-I'll focus to 'best practice' my code in the future, using root is more proficient and understands default css better, reset css etc
+I'll focus to 'best practice' my code in the future.

-### Useful resources

-- [Nathasha](https://uxplanet.org/challenge-009-qr-code-component-535916bbd967) - this article helped to organize my code better, with clear descriptions that made it clearer for me to understand where to go and what kind of div to create

 ## Author